ColumbiaSWC/2019-01-17-Columbia-Section-3/index.md

 ## Welcome!

-This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #3 (Python).
+This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #3 (Computing Fundamentals with Python).
 Our Python 3 Bootcamp is just the third group; it is not more advanced (i.e. level 3) and the fact that we'll be working with [Python version 3](https://www.python.org/) is just a coincidence.

 __And while Python is a large part of the Bootcamp, it is not the exclusive focus.__ Our goal is to get you started in applying computational methods in your research processes.
 This means we'll walk though using [The Unix Shell](#syllabus-shell) and [Git](#syllabus-git) in addition to Python in order to develop fundamental and widely applicable skillsets.